 Type 2 diabetes is a serious condition that can lead to life-threatening complications.
-However, by adopting effective management strategies, there is a good chance that many people with type 2 diabetes can expect to live as long as a person without the disease.
-After diabetes diagnosis, many type 1 and type 2 diabetics worry about their life expectancy.
-How quickly diabetes was diagnosed, the progress of diabetic complications, and whether one has other existing conditions will contribute to life expectancy, regardless of whether the person concerned has type 1 or type 2 diabetes People with type 1 diabetes have traditionally lived shorter lives, with a life expectancy that has been reduced by more than 20 years.
-However, the improvement in diabetes care in recent decades indicates that people with type 1 diabetes are now living significantly longer.
-Statistics are based on historical figures of times when people with type 1 diabetes People with type 1 diabetes, in most cases, develop diabetes at a younger age than people with type 2 diabetes, so they usually spend a longer period of their lives living with the disease.
-However, there is good news: people with type 1 diabetes are known to live with this condition for more than 85 years.
+However, with the right management strategies, many people with type 2 diabetes can expect to live as long as those without the disease.
+After diagnosis, many diabetics worry about their life expectancy.
+How quickly diabetes was diagnosed, the progress of diabetic complications, and whether one has other existing conditions will all contribute to life expectancy, regardless of whether the person has type 1 or type 2 diabetes.

+People with type 1 diabetes have traditionally lived shorter lives, with a life expectancy that has been reduced by more than 20 years.
+However, recent improvements in diabetes care indicate that people with type 1 diabetes are now living significantly longer.
+Statistics are based on historical figures of times when people with type 1 diabetes were not receiving the same level of care as today.
+People with type 1 diabetes, in most cases, develop diabetes at a younger age than people with type 2 diabetes, so they usually spend a longer period of their lives living with the disease.
+Good news for those with type 1 diabetes: they are known to live with this condition for more than 85 years.

-With many previous analyses of years of life lost that were based on older data, a team led by Dr. Adrian Heald sought to quantify the average reduction in life expectancy associated with type 1 and type diabetes, respectively, among patients using more recent data.
+Recent studies on life expectancy show a significant improvement in the life expectancy rates of people with type 1 diabetes born in the late 20th century.
+In comparison, people with type 2 diabetes develop the condition more slowly and are usually diagnosed later in life.
+A team led by Dr. Adrian Heald sought to quantify the average reduction in life expectancy associated with type 1 and type 2 diabetes, respectively, among patients using more recent data.
 Using data from the Swedish National Diabetes Registry, researchers identified 214,278 patients with type 2 diabetes but without cardiovascular disease (mean age at diagnosis 62 years) and these patients were matched by age, sex and country of residence with 1,363,612 healthy controls.
-For TCTMD, Sattar noted that those who develop type 2 diabetes at a younger age have a significantly higher body mass index (BMI) than those diagnosed later in life.
+The analysis found that the average person with type 1 diabetes was 42.8 years old and had a life expectancy as of now of 32.6 years.

-For example, new research points to inflammation as a cause of type 2 diabetes, and multiple clinical studies are being conducted to explore medication to reduce the incidence of the disease.
-By estimating the impact of diabetes on longevity, researchers determined that a diagnosis of type 2 diabetes at approximately 15 years of age led to a loss of approximately 12 years of life.
+By comparison, people of the same age without diabetes were expected to live 40.2 years from now.
+For type 2 diabetes, the average patient was 65.4 years old and had a life expectancy as of now of 18.6 years.
+In comparison, patients of the same age without diabetes were expected to live within 20.3 years.
+This is due to the fact that high blood sugar levels can damage blood vessels, and also because people with type 2 diabetes often have high blood pressure, high cholesterol levels and other factors that increase the risk of heart disease.
+Estimating the impact of diabetes on longevity, researchers determined that a diagnosis of type 2 diabetes at approximately 15 years of age led to a loss of approximately 12 years of life.
 Patients with type 2 DM have a longer life expectancy than patients with type 1 DM and the overall life expectancy with diabetes is equal to that of the non-diabetic population.
-Unlike aggressive therapy in these younger patients, the new article also suggests the need to reevaluate treatment goals and aggressive interventions in people diagnosed with type 2 diabetes after 80 years of age.
+Unlike aggressive therapy in these younger patients, new research suggests reevaluating treatment goals and aggressive interventions in people diagnosed with type 2 diabetes after 80 years of age.